-- A. Number of student majors and minors advised by the candidate over the last six semesters of teaching including the candidate's FSEM advisees if they fall within that time frame (\ but checked with the candidate) - B. At least one and not more than three letters from persons outside of the department in a position to judge and comment on the quality of service of the candidate.
-The letter from a University Professor about the candidate's teaching in the Core Program is not included here but in section II.
-B, earlier in the dossier. (\) (See Model Letter C.)
+- A. Number of students advised by the candidate during each of the last six teaching semesters at Colgate, with the numbers of major, minor, and undeclared (including FSEM) advisees listed separately for each semester. ( but checked with the candidate) - B. At least one and not more than three letters from persons outside of the department in a position to judge and comment on the quality of service of the candidate.
+The letter from a University Professor about the candidate's teaching in the Core Program is not included here but in section II.B, earlier in the dossier. () (See Model Letter C.)